nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/index.md

 # Installing nopCommerce

 nopCommerce is a cross-platform solution and can be run on Windows and Linux.
-You are also have an option to install nopCommerce on Microsoft Azure or use pre-installed nopCommerce version which is the easiest way create your nopCommerce store.
+You also have an option to install nopCommerce on Microsoft Azure or use pre-installed nopCommerce version which is the easiest way create your nopCommerce store.

 Choose one of the following options: